sarahquigley/milk-mustache/_posts/recipes/2013-01-26-make-these-brownies.md

         - 200g (7 ounces / 1 cup) golden caster sugar (can be substituted with any natural sugar, or if necessary, white sugar)
         - 2 large eggs
         - 1 tsp (5 ml) natural vanilla extract
-        - 110 g (4 ounces / 2/3 cup) all-purpose flour
+        - 110 g (4 ounces / ⅔ cup) all-purpose flour
-        - 1/4 tsp salt
+        - ¼ tsp salt
   method:
-    - Pre-heat oven to 180 C (350 F).
+    - Pre-heat oven to 180ºC (350ºF).
 Line a 20 x 20 cm (8 x 8 inch) square baking pan with parchment paper (or aluminium foil), and butter the parchment.
 The paper should extend above 2 edges of the pan.
     - In a heatproof bowl over a pot of simmering water, melt butter and chocolate, stirring until smooth.
 Remove from bowl from the heat, and whisk in sugar until fully combined.
     - Whisk in eggs, one at a time, followed by vanilla extract and salt.
 Finally, using a wooden spoon or rubber spatula, stir in flour.
     - Spread finished batter evenly in the prepared baking pan, and bake for 25 - 30 minutes, or until a toothpick inserted into centre comes out clean (or almost clean - a few crumbs are okay, especially if you like your brownies fudgy).